 - Charge cordless tools and electronics and have backup battery power.

-- Identify the cutoff switches and valves for your water, power, and gas and know how to turn them off in case of an emergency.
-Severe damage to your home can cause a short or power surge in your electrical system and may also result in ruptured water or gas lines.
+- Identify the cutoff switches and valves for your water, power, and gas and know how to turn them off in an emergency.
+Severe damage to your home can cause a short or power surge in your electrical system and may result in ruptured water or gas lines.
 Cutoffs for water and gas are usually located at or near the meter for each utility.
 Flip the main breaker in your circuit breaker box to turn off the power to your home.